Neeraj-2526/PJP-2.0/README.md

-Each Assignment is in different folder
+Each Assignment is in different folder.